+Spoiler alert!
 Bella Thorne, who plays Nina Patterson in MTV’s highly anticipated TV adaptation of the Scream franchise, dies in the first scene.

 Despite how it may have agitated the network, the spoiler has since been wholeheartedly embraced, with Thorne doing the heavy lifting on the show’s promotion.

 What fans didn’t realize at the time, was that dying in the first scene wasn’t supposed to happen.
 Originally approached to play Emma Duvall, Thorne turned down the chance to play the show’s lead (and good girl) at the center of Lakewood’s high school murders.
 “It just didn’t end up working out relocation-wise.
 I just couldn’t do it,” said Thorne, who at 17 years old is the same age as the teens being terrorized in the show.
 “I’m too young to relocate [to Baton Rouge, La., where Scream is filmed].”

 “I love my mom and my brother.
 Although that sounds very immature, I’m still a kid at heart,” she added.
 “I like being home in my bed and I can’t lose my brother just yet.
 We’re best friends.”